-Say hello to my new favorite weeknight dinner: these 30 minute vegan portobello fajitas.
+Say hello to a delicious and easy vegan dinner: these 30 minute vegan portobello fajitas.

-This is one of the few recipes that I would willingly eat straight from the pan (tortillas are optional in my opinion.)
-I ate 1/3 of this recipe with avocado and no tortilla and I could have eaten the whole pan it was so delicious!
+This is one of the few recipes that I would willingly eat straight from the pan (tortillas are optional in my opinion).

 The flavor from the spices gives it that smoky fajita taste and the mushrooms are indescribably delicious when roasted this way.